Ms. Amakobe Sande is the UNICEF Representative to China

 As Representative, Ms. Sande provides leadership and strategic direction of the Country Programme in delivering results for children.

-She brings to the role over 30 years of experience and expertise in international development, humanitarian coordination, policy analysis, advocacy, resource mobilization and partnership.
+She brings to the role 30 years of experience and expertise in international development, humanitarian coordination, policy analysis, advocacy, resource mobilization and partnership.

 Prior to joining UNICEF, she was the Resident and Humanitarian Coordinator in Eritrea, coordinating 21 agencies in support of the implementation of the Sustainable Development Goals.